SUNY Downstate Medical Center

 Our research staff is supported by federal grants from the National Eye Institute and from private foundations including the Foundation Fighting Blindness, Research to Prevent Blindness, and the E. Matilda Ziegler Foundation.
 However, private giving is an important part of every academic research center – even a state university.
 Please consider supporting our work – by giving to The 20/20 fund.

 Collaborative Teams of basic and clinical scientists are working hard to advance our understanding of eye disease.

 Dr. Bodis-Wollner heads a team of neurologists, ophthalmologists and basic scientists studying the retinal effects of Parkinson's Disease.
 Read their recent paper demonstrating retinal thinning in persons with Parkinson's disease.
 (PDF)

 Dr. Brahim Chaqour has teamed up with clinicians to address the role of extracellular matrix molecules in regulating vascular development.
 Read their paper demonstrating that components of the ECM lead to blood vessel remodeling.
 (PDF)

 Dr. John Danias is awarded $500,000 in a new grant from the National Eye Institute to study steroid induced glaucoma.
 Long-term steroid treatment can provoke glaucoma; Dr Danias along with Dr Oscar Candia (Mount Sinai Medical School), is studying the molecular and genetic changes caused by steroid use in the eye to better understand how to avoid these complications.

-Dr. Douglas Lazzaro and Dr. Brunken have teamed up to study the role of the extracellular matrix in corneal disease and repair.
-Their recent presentation at the international Association for Research in Vision and Ophthalmology demonstrates that laminins and netrins regulate corneal epithelial proliferation.
+Dr. Douglas Lazzaro has teamed up to study the role of the extracellular matrix in corneal disease and repair.
+The recent presentation at the international Association for Research in Vision and Ophthalmology demonstrates that laminins and netrins regulate corneal epithelial proliferation.
 View their presentation.
 (PDF - 37MB)